 Like most things on television – the Muppets aren’t nearly as big as you’d imagine.
 Even without the helping hand of a human to bring them to life – they still seem alive and full of personality.

 Not all of the Muppets are out for visitors, in fact, just about a dozen of the full collection.
 That allows the center to keep things fresh by constantly rotating what’s on display.
-But, the ones that they did select for the debut of the Henson Collection are perfect.

 The Henson family also donated Jim’s work space – including a desk and other Muppet workshop tables and gadgets used while he was alive.
 Looking at the creative process is just as fun as seeing the final products.
 Mr. Henson would use all sorts of odd things to create the perfect puppets.